 Native Americans brushed their teeth with charcoal from the fire, using a finger to rub the teeth, and then rinsed with water.
 They had no soaps or disinfectants.
 They turned to plants to moisturize and heal their skin.
 They ground up corn to cleanse and exfoliate their skin.
 Berries from evergreen shrubs were used in teas.
 They found roots’ inner stems could be dried and powdered to act as rubs for the face during cold winter months.
 Chapped skin was treated with a grass wash.
 Wild native plants contained essential oils that released scents and soothed skin.

-The Wampanoag Indians in Plymouth ate fowl, fish, nuts and cranberries – all organic.
-Their diet was high in protein with low sodium and no fat.
+The Wampanoag Indians in Plymouth ate fowl, fish, nuts and cranberries – all pesticide free.
+Their diet was high in protein with low sodium with only natural fats.
 Some tribe members lived to be 100 years old.
 They believed all living beings are related and that we are all equal.
 They held celebrations throughout the seasons including New Year in the spring, strawberries and corn in the summer; cranberries in the fall, and the solstice in winter.